UbiquityDotNET/Llvm.NET/src/Llvm.NET/Native/readme.md

 pointers to const string data, which would ordinarily require unsafe constructs to work with in C# or other .NET languages.
 Furthermore, the LLVM libraries that work with strings don't take platform line endings into account (it just uses \n always).
-To manage these variations Llvm.NET uses custom marshalling for strings so that cleanup of allocations is done automatically as is converion to proper line endings - all in a central place.
+To manage these variations Llvm.NET uses custom marshaling for strings so that cleanup of allocations is done automatically as is conversion to proper line endings - all in a central place.

 ## Enums
 The enums in the native layer match the underlying LLVM form in both value and naming.
 These,